CapCut: Ban in India

-As a response to border clashes with China, In May 2020, The Indian Government has banned around 56 applications which also included TikTok, owned by the CapCut's parent company ByteDance.
+As a response to border clashes with China in May 2020, the Indian government banned around 56 Chinese applications including CapCut and TikTok, which is owned by CapCut's parent company ByteDance.
 Indian users were unable to use and download the application.
-As of February 2022, around 273 Chinese applications have been banned by the Indian Government under the concern of National Security and Indian User Privacy.
+As of February 2022, around 273 Chinese applications have been banned by the Indian government under the concern of national security and Indian user privacy.